Zorobay/Hegardt/README.md

 # Hegardt Frontend

 ## TODO
-- [ ] Store people as a HashMap in the store to allow for fast retrieval with ID
+- [ ] Store people and recipes as a HashMap in the store to allow for fast retrieval with ID
 - [ ] Implement login functionality
 - [ ] Implement admin mode to edit people and upload new people
 - [ ] Implement function to choose **language**!